AndyClifton/andyclifton.github.io/_posts/2020-09-01-building-successful-networks.md

 Review what works, and don't ignore new trends if they can help you reach different groups.

-{% include image.html url="/images/2020/09/jason-rosewell-ASKeuOZqhYU-unsplash.jpg" caption='Communications is not just about being loud.
+{% include image.html image-url="/images/2020/09/jason-rosewell-ASKeuOZqhYU-unsplash.jpg" shadow=true caption='Communications is not just about being loud.
 Photo by <a href="https://unsplash.com/@jasonrosewell">Jason Rosewell</a> on <a ref="https://unsplash.com">Unsplash</a>.' alt="Photo by Jason Rosewell" %}

 ## Be open